How to buy AFIC (AFI) shares in Australia

 AFIC share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while AFIC's is 0.5348.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while AFIC's is 0.536.
 This would suggest that AFIC's shares are less volatile than average (for this exchange).

 Australian Foundation Investment Company Limited is a publicly owned investment manager.
 The firm invests in the public equity markets of Australia and New Zealand.
 It invests in value stocks of companies.
 It benchmarks the performance of its portfolio against S&P/ASX 200 Accumulation Index.
 It invests in companies across diversified industries.
 The firm employs fundamental analysis with a focus on bottom-up research to make its investments.
 The firm conducts in-house research to make its investments.
 Australian Foundation Investment Company Limited was founded in 1928 and is based in Melbourne, Australia.